thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/_index.md

 would not stand.
 Dumbledore could see that even if Grindelwald either could not or would not.
 That is a far cry from actually disagreeing.

-On the other hand Dumbledore himself was a half blood.[^200812-7]  I think despite his mother's pretensions, his blood status was too well known for him to get significant power in the pure blood dominated society of the early 1900s.
-He wouldn't become Headmaster until the 1960s or early 1970s, I suspect he had been passed over at least once.
+On the other hand Dumbledore himself was a half blood.[^200812-7]  I think his blood status was too well known for him to get significant power in the pure blood dominated society of the early 1900s.[^220916-3]  He wouldi not become Headmaster until the 1960s or early 1970s, I suspect he had been passed over at least once.
 It was his defeat of Grindelwald that gave him the stature to overcome his background and gain ground in the Wizengamot, to have become Headmaster at all, to have become Supreme Mugwump.

+[^220916-3]: I am unsure I believe Muriel and Rita about Kendra having lied about her blood status.
+If she did, I am unsure it would have worked.
+If she did not, it only supports my argument.

 So if Dumbledore was going to advance the future that he and Grindelwald had mapped out in their youth, or at least the version of it that Dumbledore wanted